brookr/helloworld/README.md

 # Hello, World!
-It's fun working with git and GitHub
+It's fun working with git and GitHub.

 Here's a new line.